New Jersey Field Office Procedures for Project Review

 NOTE: Please DO NOT submit requests to review projects for which iPac has returned a result of ""There are no listed species found within the vicinity of the project."

 - Proposed conservation measures to avoid impacts to federally listed species.
-Consider these Best Management Practicies that may be applicable to project involving the following species: bog turtle, piping plover, Indiana bat, dwarf wedgemussel, swamp pink, Knieskern's beaked-rush, and seabeach amaranth.
+Consider these Best Management Practicies that may be applicable to project involving the following species: bog turtle, piping plover, red knot, Indiana bat, dwarf wedgemussel, swamp pink, Knieskern's beaked-rush, and seabeach amaranth.

 - Your assessment of impacts to federally listed threatened and endangered species from proposed project activities, and your preliminary determination of whether each federally listed species IS or IS NOT likely to be adversely affected.